Odin tattoos are especially popular for men, but he’s someone any gender can engage with if they feel a special attachment to him.

-So much of the fantasy movies, books, and graphic novels we’re aware of today came from Norse mythology.
+So much of the fantasy movies, books, and graphic novels we know today came from Norse mythology.

-Norse mythology and cosmology are the pagan beliefs of the North Germanic people of yesteryear.
+Norse mythology and cosmology are the beliefs of the North Germanic people of yesteryear.

 Many people assume that, because these beliefs are so legendary, they are fancy tales from the past and nothing more.